sarthakbindal5/blackjack/README.md

 # blackjack
 Blackjack game is implemented using basic C++ tools.
 Some functionalities are yet to be integrated.
 Will be updated soon...
+Insurance and Split functionalities have to be implemented.